sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 ## Assignment: Visual Outline or Mind Map
-Read [Columbia University's Skimming vs. Reading](http://www.ldeo.columbia.edu/~martins/sen_sem/thesis_org.html#Skimming) and [Columbia University's Order of Writing](http://www.ldeo.columbia.edu/~martins/sen_sem/thesis_org.html#Order) at http://www.ldeo.columbia.edu/~martins/sen_sem/thesis_org.html BEFORE creating your visual outline.
+Read

 Use the figures, graphs, and illustrations you will use in your paper.
 This visual outline will also be extremely helpful in your project presentations and (mock) thesis defenses.

 Or